-Fees for notarial services are 50 US dollars per document.
+Fees for notarial services are 50 US dollars per service.

 Notarial services are provided for documentation of marriages in Uzbekistan, powers of attorney, affidavits of support, sworn statements and other documents.